zhenxuantan/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.
 * Note: These instructions only provide a starting point for testers to work on; testers are expected to do more exploratory testing.
+* Note that only refactored or new features from AB3 are shown here.

+### Adding a Contact

+1. Prerequisites: No existing contact with the same...
+    1. Name of `John Doe`, ignoring case-sensitivity and whitespaces between first/middle/last names (i.e "john doe" and "john &nbsp; &nbsp;doe" are the same as "John Doe")
+    1. Email of `johnd@example.com`
+    1. Telegram and GitHub usernames of `johndoe`
+1. Testcase 1: `add n/John Doe g/CS2103T g/CS2101 p/98765432 e/johnd@example.com tg/johndoe gh/johndoe`

+   Expected: Command result box shows the person is added with the correct fields specified.
+The added person should appear as the last person of the contact list in the GUI.

+1. Testcase 2: `add n/Jane Doe g/CS2103T g/CS2101 p/98765432 e/janed@example.com tg/janedoe gh/janedoe`

+   Expected: Unable to add person due to duplicate phone number.
+Command result box shows `A person with this phone number (98765432) already exists in the contact list.`

+1. Other similar testcases: Trying to add any person which does not meet the prerequisites

+   Expected: Unable to add person due to the duplicated field.
+Command result box shows `A person with this <duplicated field> (<duplicated field value>) already exists in the contact list.`

+### Editing a contact

+1. Prerequisites:
+    1. There are at least 1 contact in the list

+1. Testcase 1: `edit 1 tg/@newusername gh/newusername`

+    Expected: Edits the usernames of first contact in the list to the new usernames.

+1. Testcase 2: `edit 1 p/91234567`

+    Expected: Edits the phone number of first contact in the list to the new phone number.

+### Filtering contacts by group
+1. Testcase 1: `group CS2101`

+   Expected: Contact list returns the list of people in the group `CS2101`.
+1. Testcase 2: `group CS2103T`

+   Expected: Contact list returns the list of people in the group `CS2103T`.
+1. Testcase 3: `group CS1111`

+   Expected: Error message shown due to invalid group name.

+### Editing a task
+1. Prerequisites:
+    1. For each testcase, please use the following task by using the addTask command: `addTask d/finish coding g/CS2101 type/todo`
+    1. Assume that the task list only contains the above task.

+1. Testcase 1: `editTask 1 type/event`
+   Expected: Error message shown as an event needs to have an associated date.

+1. Testcase 2: `editTask 1 type/event date/2021-11-11`

+   Expected: Edits the first task in the list with the correct updated fields.
+Command result shows edited task fields, and GUI updates the corresponding fields of the task.

+1. Testcase 3: `editTask 1 recurring/week`

+   Expected: Edits the first task in the list with the correct updated fields.
+Command result shows edited task fields, and GUI updates the corresponding fields of the task.

 ### Sorting task lists